 - Simply deny your application without an RFE or a NOID.
 In general, an EB1A petition with the required initial evidence should not be outright denied.
 However, if the adjudicating USCIS officer decides that a petition does not contain the basic evidence needed to satisfy the minimum criteria, then the officer can issue a denial notice.
 There have been instances in which USCIS has denied cases that did contain all the required initial documents.
 In such an event, a petitioner can request that USCIS reopens his or her case.

 At our firm, we’ll assist you in the preparation and submission of all the evidence required for your case.
 As soon as USCIS makes a final decision on your EB1A case, we’ll immediately inform you of the result.

 If you are in the United State and your visa number is current, meaning that no visa backlog for EB1 category for your country of birth, you may file adjustment of status (AOS) application along with your EB1A petition.
 However, USCIS will not adjudicate you AOS application until your EB1A is approved.
 You may also file AOS application immediate upon approval of your EB1A petition.
 In this case, you usually could receive your green card within one year of filing your AOS.

-If your visa number is not current, you would have to wait for your visa number became current to begin the Adjustment of Status application or Consular Processing.
+If your visa number is not current, you would need to wait for your visa number to become current before beginning the Adjustment of Status application or Consular Processing.